 I know trade paint is more expensive than its retail counterpart anyway, but Dulux is quite expensive, even for trade.
 A 5L tin of a tinted colour can cost as much as £50, although someone with a trade account will be able to get the product a little cheaper, or better still, just go online when buying paint.

 Let’s talk about the positives, opacity is very good apart from in very pale colours which can take an extra coat.
 Durability is good as well, in fact you can often get away with giving a finished wall a quick wipe down with a damp cloth.
 Ease of use is another positive, the paint will flow nicely off your brush or roller.
 It just feels like a good quality product all round.

 The overall finish of Dulux Trade vinyl matt can be a bit iffy if you are not careful.
 You can encounter problems with flashing and picture framing (being able to see the cutting in lines and roller marks).
 You notice it more on light critical areas and longer walls, like those in a hallway.
 The sheen level is too high for a matt as well.
 There are better trade vinyl matt emulsions on the market if I’m being completely honest.
 I’m only judging it based on where the quality should be in comparison to its price tag.
-As a professional decorator, I use Dulux trade vinyl matt all the time and rarely have any issues.
+As a professional decorator I tend to avoid Dulux Trade vinyl matt.

 For more info on Dulux Trade vinyl matt click here